Melatonin: benefits, dosage, contraindications

 Médicaments

-The combination of melatonin and anticoagulants such as warfarin has generated bleeding and a decrease in coagulating agents.
+The combination of melatonin and anticoagulants such as warfarin has led to bleeding and a decrease in clotting factors.

 Anticonvulsants: moderate interaction

-Melatonin could increase the risk of seizure, particularly in children.
+Melatonin could increase the risk of seizures, particularly in children.

-Studies suggest that melatonin can affect glucose utilization and increase insulin resistance.
+Studies suggest that melatonin may affect glucose utilization and increase insulin resistance.

 Antihypertensives: moderate interaction

-Some clinical evidence suggests that taking melatonin decreases blood pressure in healthy adults and appears to lower systolic and diastolic blood pressure in people with untreated essential hypertension.
-However, melatonin seems to decrease blood pressure further in patients taking antihypertensive medications, with a risk of hypotension.
+Some clinical evidence suggests that taking melatonin lowers blood pressure in healthy adults and appears to reduce systolic and diastolic blood pressure in people with untreated essential hypertension.
+However, melatonin appears to lower blood pressure further in patients who are taking antihypertensive medications, increasing the risk of hypotension.

 Benzodiazepines: moderate interaction